Flavor versus mass eigenstates in neutrino asymmetries: implications for cosmology

 \section{Conclusions}

-In this letter, we argued that, when lepton number asymmetries of neutrinos in flavor basis are mixed among themselves due to neutrino oscillation in the early universe before BBN, the asymmetries at the final equilibrium are well described in the basis of mass eigenstates, which are related to flavor eigenstates by the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix.
+In this letter, we argued that, when lepton number asymmetries of neutrinos in flavor basis are mixed among themselves due to neutrino oscillation in the early universe before BBN, the eventual asymmetries after reaching the final equilibrium of flavor-mixings are well described in the basis of mass eigenstates, which are related to flavor eigenstates by the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix.
 That is, the matrices of lepton number asymmetries in mass- and flavor-basis ($\mathbf{L}_{\rm m}$ and $\mathbf{L}_{\rm f}$, repectively) are related as \beq \mathbf{L}_{\rm m} = U_{\rm PMNS}^{-1} \mathbf{L}_{\rm f} U_{\rm PMNS}, \eeq where $U_{\rm PMNS}$ is the PMNS matrix, and $\mathbf{L}_{\rm m}$ appears to be diagonal.
 We demonstrated this argument by a numerical simulation, and showed analytically that the asymmetries of mass-eigenstates can be even larger than those of flavor-eigenstates.

 Conventionally, the constraint on the lepton number asymmetries of neutrino flavors has been associated with neutrino flavor-eigenstates, counting their contributions to the extra radiation energy density $\Delta N_{\rm eff}$.
-However, our argument and finding showed that, when neutrino flavor-eigenstates have large lepton number asymmetries at temperatures well above $\mathcal{O}(10) \MeV$, neutrino flavor-mixings cause not only re-distribution of asymmetries among flavor-eigenstates but also sizable amounts of asymmetries of flavor-mixed states.
+However, our finding showed that, when neutrino flavor-eigenstates have large lepton number asymmetries at temperatures well above $\mathcal{O}(10) \MeV$, neutrino flavor-mixings cause not only re-distribution of asymmetries among flavor-eigenstates but also sizable amounts of asymmetries of flavor-mixed states.
 Hence, an appropriate estimation of $\Delta N_{\rm eff}$ should take into account the contributions from flavor-mixed states too.
 Such an estimation can be performed in either flavor basis or mass basis, but mass basis provides a simpler way since the asymmetries are diagonal in the basis.
 The resulting $\Delta N_{\rm eff}$ can be larger than the one estimated with flavor-eigenstates only.
 This implies that the constraint on the lepton number asymmetries of neutrino flavor-eigenstates become stronger than conventional expectation (or the asymmetries of neutrino flavor-eigenstates are more constrained than those of mass-eigenstates).